mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 tag: ["Product", “AI”, “UX Design”, “Talent Strategy”, “DevOps”, “Cybersecurity”, “Outsourcing”]
 toc: true
 ---

-In my previous post [building bespoke AI products to win in the Age of Software](https://blog.dannycastonguay.com/digital%20transformation/building-bespoke-ai-products-to-win-in-the-age-of-software/), I discussed how innovative organizations invest significantly in building their own proprietary AI products.
-You can also look for inspiration on what kinds of AI products you could build for your organization in another post I wrote [“How to build a digital twin in 6 months for 1M USD”](https://blog.dannycastonguay.com/digital%20twin/deploy-a-digital-twin-in-6months-for-1MUSD/).
+In my previous post on “[building bespoke AI products to win in the Age of Software](https://blog.dannycastonguay.com/digital%20transformation/building-bespoke-ai-products-to-win-in-the-age-of-software/)”, I discussed how innovative organizations invest significantly in building their own proprietary AI products.
+You can also look for inspiration on what kinds of AI products you could build for your organization in another post I wrote “[how to build a digital twin in 6 months for 1M USD”](https://blog.dannycastonguay.com/digital%20twin/deploy-a-digital-twin-in-6months-for-1MUSD/)”.
 In this post, I will discuss a framework that can help you ride the tides of rapid change both within your organization and its environment.

-# 1. Effective leaders in the Age of Software find calm and comfort despite chaos of innovation
+# 1. Effective leaders in the Age of Software find calm and comfort despite the chaos of innovation

 To measure the success of and give direction to your AI product strategy, I propose a framework which I named ASANA.
-The word [“asana”](https://en.wikipedia.org/wiki/Asana) comes from the practice of yoga.
-Students often choose to challenge themselves in difficult positions (e.g., [Eka Pada Rajakapotasana](https://www.gaia.com/article/pigeon-pose-eka-pada-rajakapotasana), also known as “pigeon pose”).
+The word “[asana](https://en.wikipedia.org/wiki/Asana)” comes from the practice of yoga.
+In yoga, students often choose to challenge themselves in difficult positions (e.g., [Eka Pada Rajakapotasana](https://www.gaia.com/article/pigeon-pose-eka-pada-rajakapotasana), also known as “pigeon pose”).
 Reaching asana signifies finding calm and comfort despite the challenge.
 Advanced practitioners have learned to overcome the pain and stress to a point where they can even find peace and meditate for a few moments.
 I believe becoming an effective leader in the Age of Software is an exercise in finding that comfort zone in the face of frequent challenging situations.

 # 2. Reaching your ASANA to overcome challenges associated with building AI products

 You have reached ASANA when you and your organization have found the following strengths:

-+ **A**vailability: you have access to highly trained people with world class skills ready to deliver, regardless of whether they are employees, contractors, or external talent providers.
++ **A**vailability: you have access to people with the right skills and ready to deliver, regardless of whether they are employees, contractors, or external talent providers.
 + **S**peed: your product builders are made of small squads that focus on crafting AI products that will exponentially benefit the user experience and are not held back by technical debt.
 + **A**gility: your teams respond to change and are focussed on delivering great user experience.
 + **N**ecessity: the case for change is made, and your leadership recognizes its necessity.
-+ **A**ffordability: the full lifecycle is costed out, including  the risk of failure of your fledgling venture, the maintenance of a successful product, and any licensing costs..
++ **A**ffordability: the full lifecycle is costed out, including  the risk of failure of your fledgling venture, the maintenance of a successful product, and any licensing costs.

 I now take you through each dimension of the framework in more detail.